 Ileana’s effort was recognized by President George Bush who invited her to a Christmas reception at the White House on December 12th, 2001 as part of the faith based initiative.
 She also received an award from the Daughters of the Covenant at the Hyatt Regency Hotel in Reston, Virginia.

 Ileana was consecrated as Elder on June 2004.
 She was the first Latina pastor elected as a Virginia Delegate for the General Conference of the United Methodist Church.

 On January 2007, she was appointed as the new Director of Hispanic/Latino Ministries in the Virginia Conference.
 She was also the Latino Faith Communities Coordinator for the Alexandria-Arlington Districts until 2009.

 During the 2009 Annual Conference, Ileana was appointed to the Elizabeth River District where she happily served Wesley Chapel UMC in the village of Chuckatuck in Suffolk, Virginia.

 Among many new and caring friends, she obeys the call that has defined her life: to praise God, reach to others in love and serve the world in Jesus name.

-She is very proud of her three wonderful daughters: Ileana who graduated from UCLA and works in San Diego; Ruth, who lives with her husband in Salinas, California; and Julianne, who is now living in Hartfield.
+She is very proud of her three wonderful daughters: Ileana who graduated from UCLA and works in San Diego; Ruth, who is studying in northern California; and Julianne, who is now living in Hartfield.